 In May 2013, several entities affiliated with AirMedia, including GreatView Media, the primary operating entity of our gas station media network, and its then-existing shareholders, entered into an investment agreement with Elec-Tech International Co., Ltd., or Elec-Tech.
 Pursuant to the investment agreement, Elec-Tech agreed to invest RMB640 million (US\$104 million) to purchase ordinary shares representing approximately 21.27% of the equity interest of GreatView Media.
 After the completion of the transaction, AirMedia controls 61.41% of the equity interest of GreatView Media and the senior management team of GreatView Media indirectly holds 17.32% equity interest in GreatView Media through Zhongshi Aoyou, which is wholly owned by the management team.
 Pursuant to this agreement, the then-existing shareholders of GreatView Media agreed to cause GreatView Media to utilize Elec-Tech's contribution for the sole purpose of purchasing LED screens from Elec-Tech or its subsidiaries.
-As of December 31, 2013, GreatView Media purchased 1,000 sets of LED screens in total from Elec-Tech for our gas station media business in the amount of approximately US\$57 million.
+As of December 31, 2014, GreatView Media purchased 1,200 sets of LED screens in total from Elec-Tech for our gas station media business in the amount of approximately US\$58 million.

-In February and March 2012, we and Beijing N-S Digital TV Co., Ltd., or N-S Digital, established two joint ventures: Beijing Xinghe Union Media Co., Ltd, or Beijing Xinghe, and Beijing Shibo Movie Technology Co., Ltd., or Beijing Shibo, respectively.
-Our company and N-S Digital each contributed RMB5.0 million in cash for 50% of the equity interest in each of Beijing Xinghe and Beijing Shibo.
-In September 2013, we entered into an equity swap agreement with N-S Digital, under which we exchanged our 50% holding in Beijing Shibo for the 50% equity interest in Beijing Xinghe held by N-S Digital.
+In February and March 2012, we and Beijing N-S Digital TV Co., Ltd., or N-S Digital, established two joint ventures: Beijing Xinghe Union Media Co., Ltd., or Xinghe Union, and Beijing Shibo Movie Technology Co., Ltd., or Beijing Shibo, respectively.
+Our company and N-S Digital each contributed RMB5.0 million in cash for 50% of the equity interest in each of Xinghe Union and Beijing Shibo.
+In September 2013, we entered into an equity swap agreement with N-S Digital, under which we exchanged our 50% holding in Beijing Shibo for the 50% equity interest in Xinghe Union held by N-S Digital.
 The two joint venture agreements were terminated at the same time.
+As a result, we derecognized the equity method investments in both Xinghe Union and Shibo Movie and recognized Xinghe Union as a subsidiary starting from February 2014.